 - Settle normal trading liabilities, as they fall due for payment,

 - Settle normal tax liabilities, as they fall due for payment,

 - Fund any period of trading at a loss, if expected after the year end,

 - Cover any ‘special projects’ that are being planned for the new financial year,

 - Leave sufficient ‘rainy day money’ in the business, as an emergency operating buffer reserve,

-- Enough cash, and overdraft facility, to fund the business’s normal working capital needs
+- Fund the business’s normal working capital needs,

 Any cash/profits held over and above the aforementioned needs, is available to either reinvest in the business or to withdraw from the business, by taking deliberate pre year end planning actions.